alicolville/Weight-Tracker/readme.txt

 = 9.1.1 =

 * Bug fix: Ensured the argument "custom-field-groups" is being respected correctly when using [wt-custom-fields-chart].
+* Bug fix: Issue when building SQL statement for report options

 = 9.1 =